 The Vikings started coming over to Iceland from Norway in around year 874, give or take a couple of years, and settled here in Iceland.
 So naturally, there are many areas in Iceland that are rich in Viking history.
 And Eiríksstaðir in West-Iceland is pure Viking :)

-The Viking longhouse at Eiríksstaðir is a hypothesis house of the old Saga age longhouse where Eiríkur rauði - Erik the Red (died in around 1006) and his wife Þjóðhildur lived.
-Erik was nick-named the red as he had flaming red hair.
+The Viking longhouse at Eiríksstaðir is a hypothesis house of the old Saga age longhouse where Eiríkur rauði - Erik the Red (died approx. 1006 in Greenland) and his wife Þjóðhildur lived.

 Eiríksstaðir in 2019